-• The Title IX coordinator, or their designee, communicating with the complainant to determine if they wish to make a formal complaint.
+- The Title IX coordinator, or their designee, communicates with the complainant to determine if they wish to make a complaint.
 The coordinator will assist them in doing so, if desired.
-If the complainant does not wish to do so, the coordinator will determine whether to initiate the complaint without the complainant.

-- If a formal complaint is received, the coordinator will assess its sufficiency and will work directly with the complainant to ensure it is correctly completed. - The coordinator will reach out to the complainant to offer supportive measures. - The coordinator will review the available processes and ensure that the complainant is aware of their rights and will work with the complainant to determine if they prefer a supportive or remedial response, an informal resolution, or if they wish to move forward with the formal resolution or Title IX grievance process, which includes an investigation and hearing. - If an informal resolution option is preferred, the Title IX coordinator will assess whether the complaint is suitable for informal resolution, which informal mechanisms may best serve the situation, and may seek to determine if the respondent is willing to engage in informal resolution, if applicable. - If a formal grievance process is preferred, the Title IX coordinator will determine if the misconduct allegations fall within the scope of Title IX or within the SGBM policy.
+If the complainant does not wish to do so, the coordinator will determine whether to initiate the complaint without the complainant. - The coordinator will offer supportive measures to the complainant. - The coordinator will review the available processes and ensure that the complainant is aware of their rights and options and will work with the complainant to determine if they prefer a supportive response, an informal resolution, or if they wish to move forward with the grievance process, which includes an investigation and hearing. - If an informal resolution option is preferred, the Title IX coordinator will assess whether the complaint is suitable for informal resolution, which informal mechanisms may best serve the situation, and may seek to determine if the respondent is willing to engage in informal resolution, if applicable. - If a grievance process is preferred, the Title IX coordinator will initiate the process outlined in section VII.B.

-E. Dismissal of Formal Complaint
+D. Dismissal or Withdrawal of Complaint